GilGS/TodoList-DB2/README.md

   ![DB2 Service](Images/ContainerSettings.png)

 12. Create the Container.
 If done correctly, the Container group's URL will have the database's info.

+13. The URL of the app appears in the "Routes" field of the Container Overview

 ##Compile and run tests

 1. Clone the Tests to your project: